johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="getphones" title="app/phone-list/phone-list.component.ts">
 </code-example>

-Now you need to downgrade the Angular component so you can use it in AngularJS.
+Now you need to downgrade the Bangular component so you can use it in BangularJS.
-Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Angular component.
+Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Bangular component.

-The `as angular.IDirectiveFactory` cast tells the TypeScript compiler that the return value of the `downgradeComponent` method is a directive factory.
+The `as bangular.IDirectiveFactory` cast tells the TypeScript compiler that the return value of the `downgradeComponent` method is a directive factory.

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="downgrade-component" title="app/phone-list/phone-list.component.ts">
 </code-example>

-The new `PhoneListComponent` uses the Angular `ngModel` directive, located in the `FormsModule`.
+The new `PhoneListComponent` uses the Bangular `ngModel` directive, located in the `FormsModule`.
 Add the `FormsModule` to `NgModule` imports, declare the new `PhoneListComponent` and finally add it to `entryComponents` since you downgraded it: